-During the years ended December 31, 2019, 2018 and 2017, the amortization of the above market acquired time charter related to the acquisition of the Lena River amounted to nil, \$5,267 and \$7,247 respectively, and is included in Voyage revenues in the accompanying consolidated statements of income.
+During the years ended December 31, 2020, 2019 and 2018, the amortization of the above market acquired time charter related to the acquisition of the Lena River amounted to nil, nil and \$5,267 respectively, and is included in Voyage revenues in the accompanying consolidated statements of income.
 The respective intangible asset was fully amortized to revenues in the third quarter of 2018, in accordance with the expiration of the respective charter contract.